Uniqueness of gravitational constant at low energies from the connection between spin-2 and spin-0 sectors: Preparation: deriving the dressed graviton propagator

 in which $T^{(\phi)}_{\mu\nu}$ denotes the energy-momentum tensor of the scalar field on Minkowski background,

 and $\mathcal{L}_{\mu\nu\rho\sigma}$ is the flat space Lichnerowicz operator,

-One can see that $S_{h}$ is the quadratic action of graviton, $S_{\phi}$ is the action of a free scalar, $S_{3}$ and $S_{4}$ are the three-point and four-point interaction terms, where in $S_{4}$ we have dropped a term in the form $\xi \partial(\phi^{2})h\partial h$, since its contribution to the one-loop Feynman diagrams vanishes.
+Here $S_{h}$ is the quadratic action of graviton, $S_{\phi}$ is the action of a free scalar, $S_{3}$ and $S_{4}$ are the three-point and four-point interaction terms, where in $S_{4}$ we have dropped a term in the form $\xi \partial(\phi^{2})h\partial h$, since its contribution to the one-loop Feynman diagrams vanishes.

+The dressed graviton propagator $i\big[{}_{\mu\nu}\Delta_{\rho\sigma}^{(1)}\big]$ which encodes the one-loop effects of the scalar can be expressed schematically as the sum in Figure~\ref{figure_pro}.

+Here the bubble and the coiled line represent the scalar induced graviton self-energy and the bare graviton propagator respectively.
+We first compute the self-energy.